toran-sh/www/README.md

-# Toran WWW - Admin Panel & API
+# toran www - Admin Panel & API

-Admin panel and API for Toran API Gateway.
+Admin panel and API for toran API Accelerator & Debugger.
 Manages MongoDB, writes flattened configs to KV, and receives logs from the proxy.

 **Note**: The proxy is now in a separate repository: [toran-proxy](https://github.com/kxbnb/toran-proxy)

-## 🎯 What is Toran?
+## 🎯 What is toran?

-Toran allows you to create and manage custom subdomains (e.g., `api.toran.dev`, `staging.toran.dev`) that act as gateways to your backend services.
+toran allows you to create and manage custom subdomains (e.g., `api.toran.dev`, `staging.toran.dev`) that act as gateways to your backend services.
 Each subdomain is a fully managed reverse proxy with:

 - **Auto-generated subdomains** (8-12 character random strings)
 - **Path preservation** - Requests to `xyz.toran.dev/users/123` forward to `your-backend.com/users/123`